3. Computing vergence in the pseudophakic eye

 The vergence of an optical system is positive for a convergent system (light propagates to the right) and negative for a divergent system (light propagates to the left): it takes the same sign as the image focal length.

 The further one position is located from the source, the more the vergence decreases (in absolute value).
-Very far away from the source, we can consider the vergence is null.
+Very far away from the source, we can consider the vergence null.

-The interest of the concept of vergence lies in the fact that this notion implicitly « contains » the information on the distance from the focus from which the light comes or towards which it converges.
+The interest in the concept of vergence lies in the fact that this notion implicitly « contains » the information on the distance from the focus from which the light comes or towards which it converges.

 The vergence formula makes it possible to calculate the distance to image focus I after a diopter of radius R and refractive index n’ has refracted the light emitted by a source located at distance O in a medium of refractive index n:

 n’/I = n/O + (n’ – n)/ R